Student Prize

 2022 Student Advancement of Architecture Prize Joint Winner | Thomas Huntingford | Photographer: Aaron Puls

-2022 JOINT WINNER Congratulations ISABELLA REYNOLDS
+2022 JOINT WINNER ISABELLA REYNOLDS

 Isabella Reynolds has made a unique and progressive contribution to the advancement of architecture and education.
 She has operated at the intersection of student experience and the broader profession in a skilled and sophisticated manner.
 She has shown strong leadership among the student cohort in the area of interdisciplinary design and collaboration.